I am Professor of History at University of Stavanger, Norway and Co-editor-in-chief of the journal Environmental Humanities.

-My post-doctoral project moved me closer to my engineering roots through an examination of policies about converting offshore oil and gas platforms into artificial reefs.
+My post-doctoral project was an examination of policies about converting offshore oil and gas platforms into artificial reefs.
 It is a comparative project looking at these policies from the mid-1970s to present for three areas: the Gulf of Mexico, California Bight, and North Sea.
 This project incorporates some concepts from Science & Technology Studies (STS) to find ways of understanding how and why the policies developed differently.

 Both my master’s and PhD projects dealt with medieval environmental issues.
 My master’s (University of Houston, 2003) dealt with forestry and fishery management in England and Normandy, France, during the period 1066 to 1135.
 My PhD project (University of Virginia, 2008) was on urban sanitation in England and Scandinavia from 1350-1600.